 Sister trope to Clap Your Hands If You Believe, where things or beings stop existing when there's no one left who believes in them.
 Compare to God Needs Prayer Badly where a deity only exists as long as they have followers; Immortality Through Memory, which is the more metaphorical case of this trope; and Ancestor Veneration, when the ancestors gain power through remembrance.

 - Bleach anime episode #3.
 After her brother Sora dies, Orihime Inoue regularly prays for him, which gives him peace in the afterlife.
 After a year she starts to pray for him less and less and begins to forget about him.
 After she enters high school, she stops praying for him altogether.
 His sadness and loneliness cause him to not pass on to the Soul Society, which leaves him vulnerable to being converted into a Hollow.

-- In The Book of Life, people go to permanent party that is the Land of the Remembered after they die.
+- In The Book of Life, people go to the permanent party that is the Land of the Remembered after they die.
 Once they're forgotten, they're transferred to the much gloomier Land of the Forgotten, to eventually fade away entirely.